lynchjames/note-refactor-obsidian/README.md

 ### Extract Selection

-Extracting the current selection into a new note.
+Extracting the current selection into a new note or append to an existing one.

-#### Extract selection to new note - first line as filename
+#### Extract selection to new note or append to existing note - first line as filename

-This command copies the selected text into the content of a new note using the first line as the file name for the new note.
+This command copies the selected text into the content of a new note using the first line as the file name for the new note or append to an existing one.
 ![first line file name demo](https://raw.githubusercontent.com/lynchjames/note-refactor-obsidian/master/images/Note-Refactor-Demo-First-Line-as-File-Name.gif)

-#### Extract selection to new note - content only
+#### Extract selection to new note or append to existing note - content only

-This command only copies the selected text into the content of a new note.
+This command only copies the selected text into the content of a new note or append to an existing one.
 The user is prompted to enter a file name for the new note.

 ![content only demo](https://raw.githubusercontent.com/lynchjames/note-refactor-obsidian/master/images/Note-Refactor-Demo-Content-Only.gif)